voxpupuli/beaker/docs/how_to/hypervisors/vsphere.md

 ### `hypervisor: vcloud`
 This option clones a new VM from a pre-existing template, runs tests on the newly-provisioned clone, then deletes the clone once testing completes.

-The `vcloud` option requires a slightly-modified test configuration file, specifying both the target template as well as three additional parameters in the 'CONFIG' section ('datastore', 'resourcepool', and 'folder').
+The `vcloud` option requires a slightly-modified test configuration file, specifying both the target template as well as three additional parameters in the 'CONFIG' section ('datastore', 'datacenter', and 'folder').
+Optionally, a resourcepool may be specified via the 'resourcepool' setting in the 'CONFIG' section.
+Template can be expressed in the 'HOSTS' section, or you can set the template to be used via the `BEAKER_vcloud_template` environment variable.

 #### example vcloud hosts file ###
     HOSTS: